Swing You Sinners!: Background

 The film was animated by Ted Sears and Willard Bowsky.
 George Cannata, Shamus Culhane, Al Eugster, William Henning, Seymour Kneitel and Grim Natwick also worked on it, but are uncredited in the title card.
 It was animated by a completely new staff who had never worked in animation before, because the studio had to replace some animators who quit.
-Animator Culhane states in his memoirs that though he created and animated what might be construed a stereotyped caricature of "a Jew with a black beard, huge nose, and a derby", the studio's atmosphere and its mixed ethnic crew made the depiction completely acceptable to all the Jews in the studio.
-The caricature in question is a reference to Jewish-American comedian Max Davidson.
+Animator Culhane states in his memoirs that though he created and animated what might be construed a stereotyped caricature of "a Jew with a black beard, huge nose, and a derby," the studio's atmosphere and its mixed ethnic crew made the depiction completely acceptable to all the Jews in the studio.
+The caricature in question is a reference to Jewish-American comedian Monroe Silver.

 Reception

 Motion Picture News wrote on October 11, 1930, that "the clever cartoon pen of Max Fleischer again demonstrates itself in this Talkartoon.
 An off-stage chorus sings the lyrics to the rhythm of the action and the result is usually diverting.
 The cartoon hero is this time taken into a grave-yard with the absurd results that you might well imagine.
-Worth a watch".
+Worth a watch."